-B. Electronic and Anonymous Reporting
+2. Electronic and Anonymous Reporting via STOPit Solutions

-You may also file a complaint about sexual misconduct using the appropriate links below.
-While anonymous complaints are accepted, LECOM's ability to address misconduct reported anonymously is significantly limited.
+A report about discrimination on the basis of sex, including sex-based harassment, may be made using the link below.
+While anonymous reports are accepted, LECOM's ability to address the matter reported anonymously is significantly limited.

-Individuals may use this link on the LECOM portal to electronically file a report of sexual misconduct with LECOM by clicking here: https://appweb.stopitsolutions.com/login
+Individuals may use this link to electronically make a report of sex discrimination, including sexbased harassment, with LECOM: https://appweb.stopitsolutions.com/login